airshipit/airshipctl/docs/source/providers/cluster_api_docker.md

 ## Overview

 This document demonstrates usage of airshipctl to create kubernetes clusters locally using docker and kind.

-Airshipctl requires an existing Kubernetes cluster accessible via kubectl.
+Airshipctl requires an existing kubernetes cluster accessible via kubectl.
 We will use kind as a local bootstrap cluster, to provision a target management cluster on the docker infrastructure provider.
 The target management cluster will then be used to create a workload cluster with one or more worker nodes.

 ## Workflow

-Below are the steps that we will go through to create the kubernetes clusters locally using docker and kind.

 - create a single node kubernetes cluster using kind
 - initialize the kind cluster with cluster api management components